natalieagus/50005/docs/Problem Set/06-filesystem.md

 </p>

 <p>
 Changes made to <code>backup.conf</code> were reflected in <code>original.conf</code> because both filenames point to the same underlying file structure.
-Any edits modify the shared data blocks since there is no duplication of content—just an alias at the directory level.
+Any edits modify the shared data blocks since there is no duplication of content, just an alias at the directory level.
 </p>

 <p>